 - Detect fraudulent transactions immediately - Build models with both low running time and good performance.
 LightGBM can be a good fit.

 - Understand what factors are more predictive to detect fraud; thus, they can be investigated further and more relevant data can be collected - It’s important to not only focus on performance, but also inferences; simple models with better interpreting power also have crucial roles.

 - Balancing convenience with security.
 According to a recent Fiserv analysis of 20 million cardholders, if a person has two or more legitimate transactions denied within a seven-month period, the average spending on that card six months after the last denial goes down 15 percent.
 What's more, 20 percent of people will stop using the card completely.
 "It's critical that you balance the automated measures with exceptional customer service," explained- Vince Liuzzi, chief banking officer at DNB First.
 The level of service might be enough to offset any annoyance with having to verify purchases or deal with a temporarily locked card - Optimizing metrics concerning both FP and FN like AUC ROC, F-beta, and lift scores.

 I discovered basic statistics, distributions, missingness, business insights, removed outliers and useless features, and created new features in this section.

 As there are too many features to present in the blog, I will only display the features with meaningful findings.
 For my complete project code and analysis, click here.

 Detecting Missing Value

 After importing and merging the datasets, I firstly took a look at the missingness.
-As you can see from the plot below, the dataset has a large portion of missing value and this occured in 411 features of the total 433 features.
+As you can see from the plot below, the dataset has a large portion of missing value and this occurred in 411 features of the total 433 features.
 Over 47% of features have more than 70% missing value.
-I removed 9 features because they were missing 99% of value."
+I removed 9 features because they were missing 99% of the value."

 IsFraud - Target Distribution